 Iterable's segmentation tool allows you to segment across all of your subscribers and to make static or dynamic lists.
 It's a great way to create highly targeted customer segments, so you can deliver the most relevant marketing messages.

 Scroll down to see the subscribers who are on your list.
-You can also choose the user fields to display in the list.
+You can also choose the user profile fields to display in the list:

 You can click on any email address on the list to view the user profile.

-For information on how to leverage the Matches Regex comparator, see the support article here.
+- For information on how to leverage the Matches Regex comparator, read Regular Expressions for Use in Segmentation and Handlebars.

 - For more information on searching with relative dates, read Relative dates.